MaciejGarncarski/photo-app/README.md

 ## Overview

-Fullstack Next.js social app.
-In photo-app you can sign up via google and upload your favourite photos.
+PhotoApp is social media application created in the modern tech stack.
+In this app, you can create posts, comment on them, follow and chat with other users.
+It was my first attempt to create a backend in Next.js, so I learned a lot of things while creating PhotoApp.

 ## Live